 These heat pumps run off electricity.
 No propane is needed to keep them going.
 They save money if electricity is included in your campground fees.
 Unfortunately, these heat pumps only work in temperatures above 40°F. They aren’t a great option for camping in super cold weather.

 Portable propane heaters are great if you want a propane heater, but don’t want to use battery power.
 These little heaters are small but mighty.
 A single unit can easily heat an average sized RV.
 Because of the risk of carbon monoxide poisoning, leaving a window open is necessary for proper ventilation.
 But they are still much more efficient than the big, built-in RV propane heater furnaces out there.

 Unfortunately, they don’t heat any of the plumbing.
 You will need to find other ways to keep pipes and tanks from freezing in super cold temps.

 Finally, there is the option of using an electric space heater in your RV.

-These are great because they don’t require propane, meaning they are free to use whenever you’re at a campsite with included electricity.
-Additionally, these heaters are much better at heating a room than the heat pumps mentioned above, and only a couple will be needed to keep an RV warm.
+These are great because they don’t require propane.
+They are free to use whenever you’re at a campsite with included electricity.
+Additionally, these heaters are much better at heating a room than the heat pumps mentioned above.
+Only a couple will be needed to keep an RV warm.

 Of course, using electric space heaters is much more difficult when camping off-grid, so that is something to keep in mind.